Learn about some of the major varieties of this diverse grain and what kinds of rice are the healthiest to consume.

 All rice can be classified by size: long, medium, or short grain.
 Long-grain rice has long, slender kernels; when cooked, they separate, becoming light and fluffy.
 Medium-grain rice is short, wide, moist, and clingy.
 The plump, almost round kernels of short-grain rice are soft, chewy, and sticky.
-Here’s a quick primer on some of the major varieties.

 This classic Italian rice is used in dishes like risotto.
 When cooked it has an amazing ability to absorb flavor, and it takes on a creamy consistency while the center maintains a chewy texture.